-- 1. Turn off and unplug all electrical loads.
+- Turn off and unplug all connected electrical loads.
+Never start Turn off and unplug all electrical loads.
 Never start or stop the generator with electrical devices plugged in or turned on. - 2.
 Let generator run at no-load for several minutes to stabilize engine and alternator temperature. - 3.
 Turn the fuel select dial to the "ENGINE OFF" position.